mattermost/docs/source/administration/mobile-changelog.md

  - iPhone 5s devices and later with iOS 11+ is required.

 ### Improvements
- - Added **Channel Settings > Notification Preferences** to add the ability to edit mobile push notification settings at the channel level.
+ - Added **Channel Info > Notification Preferences** to add the ability to edit mobile push notification settings at the channel level.
- - Server URL now autofills when opening the app from the mobile landing page.
+ - Server URL now autofills when opening the app from a mobile browser landing page.
  - Added support for accessibility to the channel header buttons.
  - Refactored the post draft component, including writing and posting messages, attaching images, using the autocomplete functionality, showing alerts from group mentions and channel wide mentions, and executing slash commands.
  - Improved the empty state screen for Recent Mentions.